-It’s 2016, you want to be one page one of google and SEO has undergone huge changes in the last few years.
-SEO as with the internet from whence it was born, is a changing beast.
+It’s 2020; you want to be one page one of Google and SEO has undergone massive changes in the last few years.
+SEO as with the internet from whence it was born is a changing beast.
 With some even going as far as to say SEO no longer exists as it once did.
 But I assure you, SEO is still important.
 Just not the way it used to be.

 Back in the “Good old days” – which weren’t really good for anyone except people trying to make a quick buck from selling the mysterious snake tonic that was SEO – there were plenty of ways to ‘cheat’ the system.
 You could stuff any number of keywords into your page to get higher rankings, or stuff the keywords meta tag with a dictionary full of words to make your site relevant to absolutely everyone.
 But think about it, as a website owner, sure you want to reach as many people as possible, but as a searcher, you really only want the best result from your search.

 This is the beginning of a new way to get your SEO on, with added Ooo.
 We have always thought about our business in a way that makes it helpful and user-friendly.
-Last year we have had some pretty great achievements with our clients and we think that almost everyone should be able to benefit from SEO is some way.
+Last year we have had some pretty great achievements with our clients and we believe that almost everyone should be able to benefit from SEO in some way.

 Some people are under the impression that a website is much like the film: Field of Dreams – build it and they will come.
-It’s huge disappointing shock when they find that simply isn’t the case.
+It’s a hugely disappointing shock when they find that simply isn’t the case.
 I’ve been there!
 I learnt to code and make websites long before I started to learn about search engine optimisation.
-I know it’s frustrating when google doesn’t know your website even exists, I’ve been there too.
+I know it’s frustrating when Google doesn’t know your website even exists, I’ve been there too.

 Content IS king.
 If you want people to use your website it should be a valuable resource.
 What that actually means can depend on what market you are trying to appeal to, but the content is obviously one the most important aspects of any website.

-When I was first getting into search optimisations I had a client that phoned me one day in a panic asking why their website didn’t rank for a certain key phrase – let’s say ‘donkey red marshmallow’ (that wasn’t the term) Up to this point I was being employed for a reason other than SEO and any attempt at offer my services to check over their website had been turned down and they had actually provided all the copy for the website.
+When I was first getting into search engine optimisations, I had a client that phoned me one day in a panic asking why their site didn’t rank for a certain key phrase.
+Let’s say that key phrase was ‘donkey red marshmallow’ (needless to say, that wasn’t the term).
+Up to this point, I was only hired to build the website, and any attempt at offering my services for copywriting or optimisation had been turned down, and they had provided all the copy for the site.